intuis/lemmynator/README.md

 ## Configuration

 Lemmynator stores its configuration in a TOML file located at ~/.config/lemmynator/config.toml by default.
-You can modify this file to set the daemon's IP address.

 ```toml
 [connection]